yangfangs/physpetools/README.rst

-**2.How the SSU rRAN database was created?**
+**2.4.How are SSU rRAN created?**

-The SSU rRAN database was created by `SILVA <https://www.arb-silva.de/>`_ SSU rRNA database project (version: SILVA SSU 123.1 release).
+The SSU rRAN sequences are created from the `SILVA <https://www.arb-silva.de/>`_ database (123.1 release).
+Sequences haven been truncated, which means unaligned nucleotides are removed.
-In this data the sequences haven been truncated, which means that all nucleotides that have not been aligned were removed from the sequence.